T7X

 Step 3: Setting Up a Legal Framework

 In many cases, tokenized assets are treated as securities, requiring compliance with securities laws.
 To address this, asset owners often collaborate with legal experts to create a framework that clarifies the rights, responsibilities, and legal status of each token holder.
-This framework might include contracts, shareholder agreements, or profit-sharing terms embedded in digital “smart contracts” on the blockchain, automating certain processes, such as payments and transfers, based on predefined rules.
+This framework might include contracts, shareholder agreements, or profit-sharing terms embedded in smart contracts on the blockchain, automating payments and transfers based on predefined rules.

 Step 4: Issuing Tokens on a Blockchain Platform